 So you have separated and want to know what your rights are in a property settlement, or how to work out arrangements for the custody of your children.
 Or you’re considering a divorce.
 Perhaps you’ve received a letter from a lawyer and don’t know what to do next.
 Or maybe you are about to start a new relationship and want some guidance about protecting your assets.
-It’s time to see a Family Lawyer in Adelaide!
+It’s time to see a Family Lawyer.

 - Think about what you would really like to know and take a list of questions to your interview.